What the Diaries Say

 HMS Bulwark

-In December 1914, grandad noted that the Germans had bombed Scarborough.
-Earlier, on 26 November 1914, he recorded that a warship exploded at Southampton and only 12 out of a crew of 800 had been saved.
+Earlier, on 26 November 1914, grandad recorded that a warship exploded at Southampton and only 12 out of a crew of 800 had been saved.
 From elsewhere, it appears that this was HMS Bulwark and that this occurred on the River Medway in Kent.

 Empress of Ireland